National Agricultural Literacy Curriculum Matrix

-- Farmers grow and raise plants and animals that we eat found in different food categories.
+- Farmers grow and raise plants and animals that we eat.

 - Agriculture is important to everyone.

-- All foods purchased in the grocery stores contain nutrition fact labels to help us make good dietary decisions about the foods we eat.
+- Packaged foods purchased in grocery stores contain nutrition fact labels to help us make good dietary decisions about the foods we eat.

-- Without farmers growing the food that we eat and producing the fiber used to make our clothes we wear, these important items would not be available.
-With no farmers there would be no food, and no future.
+- Without farmers growing the food that we eat and producing the fiber used to make the clothes we wear, these important items would not be easily available.

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-Have students compare bar graphs from activity 3 within their group and discuss or write reasons for the differences.
+Have the students compare the bar graphs from Activity 3 within their group and discuss or write reasons for the differences.

-Have students write stories or poems about growing food.
+Have the students write stories or poems about growing food.

 Have the students look through magazines or cookbooks to find a recipe or meal that includes food from each of the four categories.
 Make a class recipe booklet.

-Bring in various foods for the students to see, touch, taste, and smell.
+Bring in various foods for the students to see, touch, smell, and taste.
 Use this opportunity to introduce the students to foods they may have never seen or eaten.

-Have students write thank you notes to local farmers for growing their favorite foods.
+Have the students write thank you notes to local farmers for growing their favorite foods.

 Arrange for a farmer to visit your classroom to speak about his/her occupation.